suchith720/GraphWikipedia/README.md

 ## GraphWikiCategory
 The classification task here is to tag a wikipedia article with the categories it belongs to.
 Wikipedia have special pages called category pages, when a wikilink to these pages is present in an article, the article is considered to belong to that particular category.
+Click [here](https://drive.google.com/file/d/1f1bTz3Gk9ikmCOEIPdVD7-qekPoC6Vkh/view?usp=sharing) to download the dataset.

 Here are the steps to create this dataset :
 1. Provide the following variables in the configurate file present at `config/category_config.py`